-From Dissertation to Book: How Scholars Can Transform Their Research into a Compelling Academic Narrative
+From Dissertation to Academic Book: Transform Your Research into a Publishable Manuscript

 5 Strategies to Move from Dissertation Thinking to Book Narrative

-This is competent, insightful research, but how do I make it readable, engaging, and publishable?
+You’ve produced competent, insightful research, but how do you make it readable, engaging, and publishable?

 Why Don’t Dissertations Automatically Become Books?

 It seems like it would be simple to convert a book-length dissertation into an actual book.
-The reason this is not so simple is that dissertations are often too dense.
+The reason this is not so simple is that dissertations are often structurally dense.

-They’re chapter-heavy, narrowly focused on a particular topic and written in academic-ese, a style that works inside an institution and a specific discipline, but struggles with a broader audience.
-Dissertations frequently lack a cohesive narrative to appeals to and makes sense for an broader audience.
+They’re chapter-heavy, narrowly focused on a particular topic and written with academic jargon, a style that works inside an institution and a specific discipline, but struggles with a broader audience.
+Dissertations often lack a cohesive narrative that appeals to a broader audience.

-Not only are dissertation frequently too dense, but for writers, there is also a gap between dissertation thinking (writing in a discipline for a committee) and book thinking (writing topically for different people from varied places).
+Not only are dissertations often too dense, but for writers, there is also a gap between dissertation thinking (writing in a discipline for a committee) and book thinking (writing for a broader and more varied audience).

-What YOU Can Do To Move Your Dissertation-to- Book
+What You Can Do to Move Your Dissertation to a Book

 Reframe your dissertation chapters as narrative arcs.